pbonarigo/HKUST-MBA-Fintech-Club/README.md

 # HKUST-MBA-Fintech-Club
 Documentation relating to the MBA Fintech Club at HKUST

-This repository maintains documentation for HKUST MBA Fintech Club.
+This repository maintains documentation for HKUST MBA Fintech Club and serves as a resource for the HKUST community and friends of HKUST.

 - Educational materials
 - Newsletter ideas and frameworks